 When we think of a national animal, we generally expect a real animal.
-Well, Scotland does not!
-They chose the unicorn to be the national animal over 500 years ago.
+Well, Scotland never quite saw it this way!
+At the end of the day, who said that it had to be real?
+Certainly not the Scottish!
+Which is why they chose the unicorn to be Scotland national animal over 500 years ago.

 Back then the unicorn wasn’t exactly as we know it now.
-No jumping on rainbows or farting glitter for the Scottish unicorn but still very cool!
+No jumping on rainbows or farting glitter for the Scottish unicorn but still, how cool is that?

-This gives a good idea of what Scotland is all about.
+This fact will give you a good idea of what Scotland is all about.

 In order to keep these wealthy people in Edinburgh, they came up with the idea of creating a new city on the other side of the North Loch (now Princes Street Gardens).